LEP Major Projects

 Keele Smart Energy Network (City Deal)

-City Deal Investment = £5m (project promoted by Keele University)
+City Deal Investment = £5m (Keele University)

 The University of Keele is the largest campus university in the UK, serviced by its own private utility network to support a wide range of business, academic, residential and leisure users.